lynnswap/PDVideoPlayer/README.md

 These helper views can be combined with `PDVideoPlayer`:

-- `MuteButton` – A button that toggles the mute state.
 - `FastForwardIndicatorView` – Shows the current speed during long‑press fast-forwarding *(iOS only)*.

 ## Apps Using